sebastienrousseau/shokunin/content/index.md

 author: Sebastien Rousseau
 ## charset - The charset of the site. (default: utf-8)
 charset: utf-8
+copyright: "&copy; 2021 Sebastien Rousseau.
+All rights reserved."
 ## id - The id of the site.
 id: 4ef3bf81-5515-45f0-9254-6d70caf0d75f
 ## icon - The icon of the site in SVG format.
 icon: "https://kura.pro/shokunin/images/icons/512x512.png"
+## language - The language of the site. (default: en-GB)
+language: en-GB
 ## logo - The logo of the site in SVG format.
 logo: "https://kura.pro/shokunin/images/logos/shokunin.svg"
 ## logo_width - The logo width of the site.